Boston Police Officer DJ Simmonds, Who Was Killed From Injuries In Marathon Bombing, Honored With Playground

 RANDOLPH (CBS) – It has been seven years since police officer Dennis “D.J.”
 Simmonds died from injuries he suffered during the Boston Marathon bombing.

-However, a new playground in Belcher Park in Randolph, where Simmonds often played as a child, will honor his memory.READ MORE: 2 Children Removed From Water After Dive Team Called To Search Brockton Park
+However, a new playground in Belcher Park in Randolph, where Simmonds often played as a child, will honor his memory.READ MORE: Keller @ Large: Candidate Jon Santiago Says Boston Mayoral Race 'Transcends Politics'

 Volunteers made quick work, erecting the playground in just three days.
 The playground was organized by a nonprofit foundation Where Angels Play, which has built 55 of these across the country in tribute to local heroes.